-While we expect that the funds provided to us through our firm commitment offering set forth in our Registration Statement on Form S-1 will meet our financing requirements for the next 18 months, if, in the future, we are not able to generate sufficient revenues from operations and our capital resources are insufficient to meet future requirements, we may have to raise funds to allow us to continue to commercialize, market and sell our products.
+While we expect that the funds from our IPO will meet our financing requirements for the next two to three years, if, in the future, we are not able to generate sufficient revenues from operations and our capital resources are insufficient to meet future requirements, we may have to raise additional funds to allow us to continue to commercialize, market and sell our products.
 We cannot be certain that funding will be available on acceptable terms or at all.
-To the extent that we raise additional funds by issuing equity securities, our stockholders may experience significant dilution.
+To the extent that we raise additional funds by issuing equity securities, our stockholders may experience dilution.
 Any debt financing, if available, may involve restrictive covenants that may impact our ability to conduct business or return capital to investors.
 If we are unable to raise additional capital if required or on acceptable terms, we may have to significantly scale back, delay or discontinue the development and/or commercialization of our laser-based cleaning products, restrict our operations or obtain funds by entering into agreements on unattractive terms.

-If our proposed marketing efforts are unsuccessful, we may not earn enough revenue to become profitable.
+If our proposed marketing efforts are unsuccessful, we may not earn enough revenue to scale the business profitably.

 Our success will depend on investment in marketing resources and the successful implementation of our marketing plan.
-Our marketing plan may include attendance at trade shows and making private demonstrations, advertising and promotional materials and advertising campaigns in print and/or broadcast media.
+Our marketing plan involves attendance at trade shows, conducting private demonstrations, utilizing promotional materials, and employing advertising campaigns in print and/or broadcast media.
 We cannot give any assurance that our marketing efforts will be successful.
-If they are not, revenue may not be sufficient to cover our fixed costs and we may not become profitable.
+If they are not, revenue may be insufficient to cover our growing fixed costs and we may suffer a reduction in profitability.